excell604/api_documentation_writing_sample/README.md

 -> Welcome to the OpenWeather API documentation repository.
 This project is a part of my portfolio for demonstrating proficiency in API documentation using tools like Swagger, Postman, and GitHub.

-The OpenWeather API delivers real-time weather data for any city in the world, which may be linked into a variety of applications, including mobile apps and data analytics platforms.
+The OpenWeather API provides access to real-time weather data for any city worldwide, which can be integrated into various applications, from mobile apps to data analytics platforms.

 ## Tools and Technologies
    - **Swagger**: Used for creating the API documentation.